 Have you ever wondered why some small businesses are more successful than others?
-You may have concluded that luck, funding or life circumstances were the culprit.
+You may have concluded that luck, access to capital or life circumstances are determine factors.
 But the real answer may surprise you.

 Research conducted by the Rensselaer Polytechnic Institute in Troy, New York suggests that your thoughts and social competence may be holding you back.